Ao-27/Project1_Group1_HousingMarket/README.md

     With the data loaded into our analytical environment, we moved on to the critical phase of data cleaning.
 By selecting relevant columns, we focused our      efforts on the key variables crucial to understanding the housing market dynamics in these cities.
 This step not only streamlined the analysis but also enhanced the clarity of our insights.
 We also performed some renaming of field to make sure the filed name where relevant and under stable for everyone in the team.
 Then, we removed specific rows based on the "STATUS" values.
 This rigorous process allowed us to exclude any questionable or invalid data, or irrelevant one from our analysis.
 Additionally, to provide a comprehensive picture of the housing market, we took great care to remove rows with empty or "House only" "NewHousePrice_Index_Type".
 With a refined and polished dataset, we embarked on a city-specific analysis to uncover unique trends and patterns in Toronto, Vancouver, and Montréal.
 These cities serve as economic powerhouses and hold immense influence over the national real estate market.
 We finally made sure to export the dataset to serves as a valuable resource as a cross reference and overall validation

  ### Questions our project is trying to answer:
-    1  What is the price growth over time by city according to the price index of Statistics Canada?
+    Question #1:  What is the price growth over time by city according to the price index of Statistics Canada?

-    2 - What is the price growth over time by city according to the average house prices from CREA?
+    Question #2: What is the price growth over time by city according to the average house prices from CREA?

-    3 - What effect Covid-19 had on the avg price of house in each city (pre covid vs post - covid)?
+    Question #3: What effect Covid-19 had on the avg price of house in each city (pre covid vs post - covid)?
-    Interpretation

 ### Vizualization and findings
     Question #1: What is the price growth over time by city according to the price index of Statistics Canada?